 Maria Bellantoni '12 is entering the Uniformed Services University School of Medicine as an officer in the U.S. Public Health Service.

-Olga Belyanina '17 working as a Venture Capital Analyst at Touchdown Ventures.
+Olga Belyanina '17 is working as an analyst at a venture capital firm based in Philadelphia called Touchdown Ventures.

 Sinead Benyaminov '14 is taking a gap year before attending dental school, working in a practice and a research lab